Skip to main content

 Early Man in Motion Picture

-There is a period of time we are familiar with acronym "BC".
-It stands, of course, for "Before Christ", the period before the famous tale about origin of Christian religion.
+There is a period of time we are familiar with the acronym "BC".
+It stands, of course, for "Before Christ", the period before the famous tale about the origin of Christian religion.
 But this time goes far behind Jesus.
-Far beyond origin of all monotheistic religions.
+Far beyond the origin of all monotheistic religions.
 It goes even before the eons when our ancestors knew gods in plural and to the ages when modern humans started their everlasting and ongoing endeavors.
 The time in prehistory occupied with endless wonders of surrounding nature without firm beliefs but surely filled with many invisible divine spirits and mysterious stars.

 Refs: